btczo/insight-api/README.md

 All configuration is specified in the [config](config/) folder, particularly the [config.js](config/config.js) file.
 There you can specify your application name and database name.
 Certain configuration values are pulled from environment variables if they are defined:

 ```
-DIGIBYTED_HOST         # RPC digibyted host
+BUTD_HOST         # RPC butd host
-DIGIBYTED_PORT         # RPC digibyted Port
+BUTD_PORT         # RPC butd Port
-DIGIBYTED_P2P_HOST     # P2P digibyted Host (will default to DIGIBYTED_HOST, if specified)
+BUTD_P2P_HOST     # P2P butd Host (will default to BUTD_HOST, if specified)
-DIGIBYTED_P2P_PORT     # P2P digibyted Port
+BUTD_P2P_PORT     # P2P butd Port
-DIGIBYTED_USER         # RPC username
+BUTD_USER         # RPC username
-DIGIBYTED_PASS         # RPC password
+BUTD_PASS         # RPC password
-DIGIBYTED_DATADIR      # digibyted datadir. 'testnet3' will be appended automatically if testnet is used.
+BUTD_DATADIR      # butd datadir. 'testnet3' will be appended automatically if testnet is used.
 NEED to finish with '/'. e.g: `/vol/data/`
-DIGIEXPLORER_NETWORK [= 'livenet' | 'testnet']
+BUTEXPLORER_NETWORK [= 'livenet' | 'testnet']
-DIGIEXPLORER_PORT          # digiexplorer api port
+BUTEXPLORER_PORT          # butexplorer api port
-DIGIEXPLORER_DB            # Path where to store digiexplorer's internal DB. (defaults to $HOME/.digiexplorer)
+BUTEXPLORER_DB            # Path where to store butexplorer's internal DB. (defaults to $HOME/.butexplorer)
-DIGIEXPLORER_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
+BUTEXPLORER_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
-DIGIEXPLORER_IGNORE_CACHE  # True to ignore cache of spents in transaction, with more than DIGIEXPLORER_SAFE_CONFIRMATIONS confirmations.
+BUTEXPLORER_IGNORE_CACHE  # True to ignore cache of spents in transaction, with more than BUTEXPLORER_SAFE_CONFIRMATIONS confirmations.
 This is useful for tracking double spents for old transactions.
 ENABLE_MAILBOX # if "true" will enable mailbox plugin
 ENABLE_CLEANER # if "true" will enable message db cleaner plugin
 ENABLE_MONITOR # if "true" will enable message db monitor plugin